alicescfernandes/isel_final_project/README.md

 You must have installed a Python version bigger than 3.9.
 For this project, the development was done under 3.12

+You must have Node 22 installed on your machine

 You must have a Docker runtime installed, you can either install Docker Desktop, Podman or Rancher and configure it to use the Docker CLI.

 ## Quick Start